sheerun/prettier-standard/README.md

   }
 }
 ```

+To auto-configure a fresh npm/git project with `prettier-standard` and `githook`s as discussed above, try running `npx standard-damn-it` to bootstrap your project in one command!

 NOTE: Unlike [prettier](https://github.com/prettier/prettier) this package simplifies your workflow by making `--write` flag a default, and allowing for passing code to stdin without additional `--stdin` flag.
 Now **that's** prettier!